 When additional people move in with you, the amount of your rent may change.
 So may the size of the home you qualify for.
-The OMHM tolerates having you open your home for up to two months to someone not listed on your lease.
+The OMHM tolerates having you open your home to someone not listed on your lease for a period of up to two months.
 But you must eventually provide proof that this person has moved out.
 If you want to take someone in, first get in touch with your rental agent - lease management.
-He or she looks after all matters respecting your lease.
+He or she looks after all matters concerning your lease.